-For the popular ADC Pi and the new ADC Pi Plus we had continued to test these on the Raspberry Pi and supply 5V to the input pins via a cable and probe but this was also very time consuming and had the issues with the Raspberry Pi rebooting at random times when changing the boards.
+For the popular ADC Pi we had continued to test these on the Raspberry Pi and supply 5V to the input pins via a cable and probe but this was also very time consuming and had the issues with the Raspberry Pi rebooting at random times when changing the boards.

 In the past few months the sales of the ADC boards has greatly increased and so we experimented with the Arduino Uno to make a more complex test jig for the ADC boards and including a LCD screen to show the status of the board being tested and any errors in addition to basic Pass/Fail LEDS on the tester.

 The new ADC Pi and ADC Pi Plus tester is a single board design which uses an ATmega328 processor to communicate with the board being tested via I2C and also with the LCD display.
 The tester has a precision voltage reference at 2.048V which is connected to the board being tested via pogo-pins.

 The code on the ATmega328 then checks each analogue input 3 times to verify the input voltage and displays the input status on the LCD screen if it is within tolerance.
 If one or more of the ADC readings falls outside of range the LCD shows either H for high voltage or L for a low reading.